EvanLaurin/vhdl-sim-cpp/README.md

-# VHDL Lexer
+# VHDL Lexer, Parser, and Simulator

-A simple VHDL lexer implementation in C++ that tokenizes VHDL source code.
+A simple VHDL sim implementation in C++ that tokenizes VHDL source code, parses the tokens to abstract syntax trees, and evalutaes the trees based on specified inputs.

 ## Prerequisites